ChangLiu2024/UESTC-Bearing-Dataset/README.md

 |I and O   |wire-cutting damage, with a width and depth of 0.55 mm and 1 mm|

 ### Sensor
-This dataset use a single axis VALENIAN piezoelectric acceleration sensor with a sensitivity of 10.22 mV/m·s².
+This dataset uses a single axis VALENIAN piezoelectric acceleration sensor with a sensitivity of 10.22 mV/m·s².
 The sampling frequency is set as 20 kHz.

 ### Working Condition
 During the data collection process, the equipment operates without any load.
 Data collection is completed at four rotational speeds: rpm = 800, 1000, 1200, and 1400.